 The foundation of a healthy smile is supported by preventive dentistry.
 Routine cleanings and exams can address and treat minor issues before they turn into large and costly problems.
 Along with a diligent at-home brushing and flossing routine, preventive dental care can help keep dental issues from forming.
 With regular, small investments in your oral hygiene, a beautiful, healthy smile can continue to thrive.
+We proudly serve the dental patients of Ladera Ranch, San Clemente, San Juan Capistrano.
+Please do not hesitate to call if you located in those areas.
 Schedule a consultation at Monarch Dental Arts today!

 Flossing allows you to reach and clean 40% more of your tooth surface.

 Your dental appointment will begin with a thorough cleaning from your dentist or dental hygienist.
 Plaque, tartar and bacteria will be cleaned, and your teeth will be gently polished and flossed to ensure that your smile is bright, beautiful, and healthy.

 If it has been a little while since you had x-rays taken, or if your dentist believes there are hidden issues with your teeth, x-rays may be administered.
 With these images, our team can see potential issues hiding below the gumline and within teeth.

 Your dentist in Rancho Mission Viejo will then examine your teeth, gums, and mouth for any signs of oral health issues, like cavities, gum disease, and abnormalities of the tissues.
 A close examination of your x-rays will ensure that every potential problem has been exposed.

 As you continue your exam, your dentist will share the state of your oral health along with any potential problems that they detect.
 Your dentist will develop a treatment plan that’s fit to serve your unique needs.
 Finally, your dentist will offer recommendations to resolve the issues and the best treatment options for your lifestyle and budget.